Bhagat Phool Singh Government Medical College for Women: Campus

 The college is spread over 88 acres of land and was set up at a cost of ₹ 700 crores.

 Courses and Affiliation

 Bhagat Phool Singh Government Medical College for Women undertakes the education and training of students in MBBS courses.
-The college is recognized by National Medical Commission and is affiliated with the Pandit Bhagwat Dayal Sharma University of Health Sciences.
+The college is recognised by National Medical Commission and is affiliated with the Pandit Bhagwat Dayal Sharma University of Health Sciences.
 Like all other Indian medical colleges, student admission in this college happens on the basis of merit through National Eligibility and Entrance Test.